murraylab/alienArtifactsLearningTask/README.md

 The database connection information is specified via environment variables `DBHOST`, `DBPASS`, `DBUSER`, and `DBNAME`.
 This app always uses the default PostgreSQL port.
 The `DBHOST` environment variable is expected to contain *only* the server name, not the full URL, which is constructed at run time (see azuresite/production.py).
 Similarly, `DBUSER` is expected to contain only the user name, not username@servername as before, because using the simpler `DBHOST` the code can also construct the correct login form at run time (again in azuresite/production.py), avoiding failures that arise when `DBUSER` lacks the @servername portion.

+The storage container keys are specified in backend/custom_azure.py.

 # Contributing